epicweb-dev/react-suspense/README.md

 This workshop material deals with **EXPERIMENTAL** features in React.
 Please do not copy/paste any of the code you find here into a production application and expect it to work.
-Even when the features are released they may not work the same as demonstrated in this workshop material.

-That said, the concepts in this workshop will very likely be applicable when these features are stable, so enjoy the workshop!
+The features have been released in the latest version of React 18 and there are some slight changes.
+However the concepts and most APIs taught in this workshop are still applicable (any changes are noted in the material).

 ## NOTICE: